matt-curtis/zemel/README.md

 You can select descendant text using either `select(.text)` or `select(current...text())`, and calling `text()` to get the selected text node as a `String`.

-Keep in mind the text selector fires for each text node in an element, so if for the following XML:
+Keep in mind the text selector fires for each text node it encounters, so if for the following XML:

 ```xml
 <persons>